vyron-arvanitis/bde/_sources/user_guide.rst.txt

 prediction time the estimator combines those samples to provide means, standard deviations, credible intervals, probability vectors, or the raw ensemble outputs.

+You can customise the architecture and training stack: choose any activation function, swap in your own optimiser, or rely on the defaults (``optax.adamw``).
+Losses also default sensibly: regression uses :class:`bde.loss.GaussianNLL` and classification uses :class:`bde.loss.CategoricalCrossEntropy`.

 Data preparation
 ----------------